Krunklehorn/io-scene-gzrs2/README.md

 1. Create a new image with no alpha channel.
 Give it square, power-of-two dimensions.
 1024x1024 is fine.
 2. Navigate to World->Realspace and assign the new image to the "Lightmap" field.
-3. Navigate to the world tab.
-Run both "Recalculate Lights & Fog" and "Prepare for Bake".
+3. Navigate to the world tab then run both "Recalculate Lights & Fog" and "Prepare for Bake".
     * If you make changes to the scene, always come back to recalculate and prepare before you start baking again.
 4. Navigate to Render->Bake and make sure your bake mesh is selected.
 Hit that Bake button and wait.
     * On a good GPU, a 1024x1024 bake at 16 samples should finish within a few seconds.